-IOS 14 beta has been released for general consumer use.
+IOS 14 with the new feature widgets has been released for general consumer use.
 If used it’s at your own discretion as it is beta software.
 The software is stable but if bugs appear Apple would appreciate a report of the bugs.

 Major Change to the Interface